jIrwinCline/crypto-calculator/README.md

 ## Introduction

-_A React and Puby on Rails full stack application for valuing your crypto currency holdings.
+_A React and Ruby on Rails full stack application for valuing your crypto currency holdings.
 Backend build with a Rails API integrated with PostgreSQL.
 And a simple, but effective, Reactjs Frontend!_

 **Desktop design focused**